faith-wm/searching_the_umls/README.md

 Python code to search the UMLS.

-See https://documentation.uts.nlm.nih.gov/rest/search/ for search options.
+See https://documentation.uts.nlm.nih.gov/rest/search/ for the different search options.